Skip to main content

 Simply select all and copy, then paste from your clipboard into the top of the one, single shared document.
 Our most recent journaling then sits at the top.
 We will pilot this design during our Millbay Residency fieldwork in April 2023.
 Instructions can be left in one of the journaling iterations, which will gradually be shifted further down the document as new journaling is added at the top.

-References to Books and Academic Articles
+Making and Storing References to Books and Academic Articles when Journaling

-Thanks to smart chips, too, all the references can now be stored in 1 document also on Google Docs.
+Thanks to smart chips, too, all your references can now be stored in 1 document also on Google Docs.
 You can access it quickly by clicking on the smart chip called References-1-Doc.
-This removes clutter from each ji and avoids duplication of effort if your material is already referenced in the single, shared file.
+This removes clutter from each ji (journaling iteration) and avoids duplication of effort if your material is already referenced in the single, shared file.
 Further, it removes book titles from any word cloud analysis you want to run.

 We hope, by using a free platform for dialogue journaling that more people will find it easier to join in the dialogue.
 It works better with a Google gmail account, again, which is free.
 If you run a business down in Millbay, Plymouth UK and want to join in the dialogue, or would like us to come along and see you during the residency, you can get in touch from any of the social media channels on the About page.